 Real estate acquired through foreclosure is recorded at the lower of the investment in the loan or estimated fair market value less estimated selling costs.
 These properties may be RD guaranteed, uninsured or have private mortgage insurance.
 Real estate owned, net is carried at its estimated realizable value.
-The intent for holding Real estate owned is to convert them to cash, therefore are classified as a current asset.
+The intent for holding real estate owned is to convert them to cash within a year, therefore are classified as a current asset.